-Country Health Connect offers a wide range in-home and residential aged care services to support you or your loved one to stay well and independent in your community.
+Country Health Connect offers aged care services to support you or your loved one to stay well and independent in your community.
 If you need help with everyday tasks or want to discuss other aged care service options, Country Health Connect can support you.
 Our professional and well-trained staff can work with you to design and adapt services to best meet your personal circumstances and support you through any eligibility and assessment requirements.
 The Australian Government advises that to get access to most aged care services you must first register with the My Aged Care contact centre.
 We can help you with that process if you require.
 You are welcome to have a family member or friend with you through this process if you wish.